2016 O'Reilly Auto Parts 300: Qualifying

-Qualifying was held on Friday, April 8, at 3:45 PM CST.
+Qualifying was held on Friday, April 8, at 3:45 p.m.
+CST.
 Since Texas Motor Speedway is under 2 miles (3.2 km) in length, the qualifying system was a multi-car system that included three rounds.
 The first round was 15 minutes, where every driver would be able to set a lap within the 15 minutes.
 Then, the second round would consist of the fastest 24 cars in Round 1, and drivers would have 10 minutes to set a lap.
 Round 3 consisted of the fastest 12 drivers from Round 2, and the drivers would have 5 minutes to set a time.
 Whoever was fastest in Round 3 would win the pole.

 Kyle Busch, driving for Joe Gibbs Racing, would win the pole after advancing from both preliminary rounds and setting the fastest lap in Round 3, with a time of 28.651 and an average speed of 188.475 mph.

 Jeff Green was the only driver to fail to qualify.